TOLL FREE:

 WHEN WILL I GET MY RESULTS?

 We do our best to have the specialized nuclear medicine physician interpret the data and forward the results to your doctor by the next business day.
+Please consult with your doctor regarding your results and any follow up exams or questions.

 HOW MUCH WILL IT COST?